A writing style is the way a writer writes a story. It’s the words used, the sentence structure, the tone used, and even the method used.

 I’ve been guilty of this one.
 I’ll write the story using longer sentences than I should and using words that are too advanced for the target reader.
 This is a no-no.

-Children, especially young children need things kept simple: simple words, simple sentence structure and length, and simple story line.
+Children, especially young children, need things kept simple: simple words, simple sentence structure and length, and a simple storyline.

 As a simple (and exaggerated) example: